 This test measures how often acid enters your oesophagus, and how long it stays there.
 Specifically, it’s used to diagnose gastro-oesophageal reflux disease (GORD) and to see if the medicines you’re using are effective, or not.
 If you experience atypical symptoms (e.g. coughing or wheezing), pH monitoring can also help identify if your symptoms are caused by acid regurgitation, or something else.

 Combined pH/impedance monitoring detects both acidic and non-acidic reflux episodes.
 A thin, plastic catheter with a pH sensor is used to measure flow in your oesophagus, while a recorder is worn on the outside of your body to monitor what’s happening throughout the day.
-Your doctor will expect you to visit again 24 hours after the catheter been inserted.
+Your doctor will expect you to visit again 24 hours after the catheter has been inserted.

 With wireless capsule oesophageal pH monitoring, a small capsule is attached to the wall of your oesophagus during a gastroscopy.
 This temporary capsule then measures pH levels and transmits readings wirelessly to a receiver worn on the outside of your body.